mobounya/kfs/README.md

 * [Code Tour: Serenity OS startup (from boot to GUI)](https://youtu.be/NpcGMuI7hxk)

 # [KFS_2](https://cdn.intra.42.fr/pdf/pdf/64575/en.subject.pdf)
+This module is about segmentation, which is obsolete, so we set up a flat-memory model and ignore it.

 Too lazy to include resource for segmentation now, will come back later.